rosalinatorres888/democracy-clustering-analysis/README.md

   <img src="distribution.png" width="700" alt="ARI Comparison">
 </p>

+## Interactive Dashboard

+For an interactive version of these visualizations, [click here](https://rosalinatorres888.github.io/democracy-clustering-analysis/interactive_dashboard.html).

 ## Overview
 This project applies unsupervised machine learning techniques to analyze the Economist Intelligence Unit's Democracy Index data.
 By using clustering algorithms (K-means and Hierarchical clustering), this analysis reveals natural groupings of countries based on five dimensions of democracy: electoral processes and pluralism, functioning of government, political participation, political culture, and civil liberties.